etlbox/etlbox.website/doks_v1.8/content/recipes/flat-file-streaming/csv-to-json.md

 images: []
 menu:
   recipes:
-    parent: "data-integration"
+    parent: "flat-file-streaming"
-weight: 2110
+weight: 20
 toc: true
 ---

 ## Transforming csv to json

 This example demonstrates how to transform a csv into a json with only  a few lines of code.

 ### CsvSource

 Let's start with a simple example how to create a flat file source.
 In this scenario we are using the CsvSource.

 ```C#
 CsvSource<CsvType> source = new CsvSource<CsvType>("//share/demo.csv");
 ```

 As for the CsvSource, the `ResourceType` is `ResourceType.File` by default.
 It will read data from the path `//share/demo.cvs`.
 By default, the CsvSource will try to use the header columns of the file to propagate the data into the right properties of the CsvType object.

 If you need to read a csv file from a webservice, your code would look like this: